Compiler Options

 Compute Configuration

-These two parameters are set on the @ttl.operation decorator (not via command-line flags) and control the TTNN compute kernel hardware configuration:
+These parameters are set on the @ttl.operation decorator (not via command-line flags) and control the TTNN compute kernel hardware configuration:

 Parameter